-- ACES Alcohol Awareness Class An educational class for students who have violated the alcohol policy. - Alcohol Awareness Week-This annual event includes multiple events and passive programming that reaches out to students to make them aware of the dangers of alcohol abuse and educate on responsible use of alcohol.
-Events have included: Drunk Driving Simulations, Speakers, parties, mock tails and other educational programming. - T-Shirt Programming-This event utilizes the "Clothesline Project" format to display T-shirts that represent issues faced by college students in regards to alcohol.
-This display is done in the center of the Student Union. - Golf Cart Driving-The counseling center teams up with UPD to provide this real life drunk driving activity.
-Using a golf cart and beer goggles, student experience what it is like to drive while intoxicated in a safe environment. - Silent Witness Project-This passive program speaks to students about domestic abuse.
-Life size figures are placed in the Student Union for all to read at their own pace.
+- ACES Alcohol Awareness Class An educational class for students who have violated the alcohol policy. - Alcohol Awareness Week-this annual event includes multiple events and passive programming that reaches out to students to make them aware of the dangers of alcohol abuse and educate on responsible use of alcohol.
+Events have included: Drunk Driving Simulations, Speakers, parties, mock tails and other educational programming. - Golf Cart Driving-the counseling center teams up with UPD to provide this real life drunk driving activity.
+Using a golf cart and beer goggles, student experience what it is like to drive while intoxicated in a safe environment. - Domestic Violence Candlelight Vigil-this program speaks to students about domestic abuse and commemorates Arkansas citizens who have lost their lives to domestic violence during the previous year. - Sexual Assault Awareness Ongoing programming for the campus community that includes teal ribbon giveaways, test your knowledge activities, programs on "Textual Harassment" and pledge cards.

-- Should We Talk Before We Touch An educational presentation on consent given in first year classes. - Sexual Assault Awareness Ongoing programming for the campus community that includes teal ribbon giveaways, test your knowledge activities, programs on "Textual Harassment" and pledge cards. - Sexual Assault/Domestic Violence Week A week that includes educational programming for the campus community including safety whistle giveaways, a candlelight vigil, and includes the showing of "Telling Amy's Story." - Alcohol Awareness Social Norming An educational presentation on "normal" alcohol use given in first year classes. - Marijuana 101 An educational program.
+- Sexual Assault/Domestic Violence Week A week that includes educational programming for the campus community including safety whistle giveaways, a candlelight vigil, and includes the showing of "Telling Amy's Story." - Alcohol Awareness Social Norming An educational presentation on "normal" alcohol use given in first year classes.